jschneier/django-storages/README.rst

 (especially the S3BotoStorage piece) and I have a personal need for a Python3 compatible version.

-All of the Python3 comptaible forks that currently exist (and there are a few) are lacking in some way.
+All of the Python3 compatible forks that currently exist (and there are a few) are lacking in some way.
 This can be anything from the fact that they don't release to PyPi, have no ongoing testing, didn't apply many important bugfixes that have occurred on the bitbucket repo since forking or don't support older